GregHib/void/config/README.md

 # Groml - Greg's Really Obvious Minimal Language

-A custom config language that sits in-between a strict [TOML](https://toml.io/en/) or extended [INI](https://en.wikipedia.org/wiki/INI_file) in terms of complexity and features.
+A custom config language that sits in-between a simplified [TOML](https://toml.io/en/) or an extended [INI](https://en.wikipedia.org/wiki/INI_file) in terms of complexity and features.
+It supports multi-line arrays and maps like TOML v1.1. but not multiline strings, dates, special floats and integers.
+Sections instead of tables and section inheritance like ini files.

+Files use the `.toml` ending for syntax highlighting support.

 # Tour